-Beeslack Wood is an ancient woodland, most which is located in a river valley situated off the A701 trunk road on the outskirts of Penicuik, Midlothian.
-The horseshoe-shaped site surrounds the grounds of Beeslack Community High School and Aaron House residential care home.
+Beeslack Wood is situated within the town of Penicuik, Mid Lothian, off the A701 trunk road.
+The horseshoe-shaped site surrounds the grounds of Beeslack Community High School and Aaron House, a residential care home.
 Much of the woodland lies on the valley sides of the River North Esk, which forms the eastern boundary of the site, and of its tributary, the Loan Burn, which runs through the southern arm of the wood.
-There is a good diversity of ancient woodland flora under a canopy of mainly native broadleaves, with an interesting fauna that can often be seen or heard including dippers along the loan burn, woodpeckers, nuthatches and deer.
-The woodland leads from Penicuik onto the Penicuik - Dalkeith cyclepath and as such is well used by local people for walking and cycling.
+There is a good diversity of ancient woodland flora under a canopy of mainly native broadleaf species and interesting fauna that can often be heard or seen on site including dippers on the Loan burn, woodpeckers and deer.
+The woodland leads from Penicuik onto the Penicuik-Dalkeith cycle path and as such is well used by local people for walking and cycling as well.
+The site is also well used by pupils travelling to school from the neighbouring residential area of Ladywood Estate.